 He conducted over 650 burials at ANC and played an integral role in providing pastoral care in the immediate aftermath of the Navy Yard shooting in 2013.

-In September 2014 he reported to the Naval Surface Squadron 14 Ministry Center in Mayport, Florida.
-There he deployed to the 3rd, 4th, 5th, and 6th fleets aboard the USS SIMPSON (FFG 56), USS LASSEN (DDG 82), and USS PHILIPPINE SEA (CG 58).
+In September 2014 he reported to the Surface Forces Atlantic Ministry Center in Mayport, Florida where he deployed to the 3rd, 4th, 5th, and 6th Fleets aboard the USS SIMPSON (FFG 56), USS LASSEN (DDG 82), and USS PHILIPPINE SEA (CG 58).
 During his tour in Mayport he was selected by the Navy Chief of Chaplains as the National Bible Association’s 2016 U. S. Navy Witherspoon Award Winner for outstanding work as a military chaplain.

-Jonathan returned to the Navy Reserve in 2017 where his assignments have included Officer in Charge of 4th Marine Division, 4th Anti-Terrorism Battalion E 2 & 3, Battalion Chaplain for 4th Marine Division, 3rd Battalion, 14th Marines, and Chaplain for Navy Reserve Commander, Navy Region Japan.
-He is currently assigned to DESRON 28.
+Jonathan returned to the Navy Reserve in 2017 where his assignments have included Officer in Charge of 4th Marine Division, 4th Anti-Terrorism Battalion, Company E, Platoons 2 & 3; Battalion Chaplain for 4th Marine Division, 3rd Battalion, 14th Marines; and Chaplain for Navy Reserve, Commander Navy Region Japan.
+He is currently assigned to Navy Reserve, Commander Surface Forces Atlantic DESRON 28.

 Jonathan is married to the former Susannah Perry of Bainbridge, Georgia.
-They have three children and live in Tallahassee, Florida.
+They have four children and live in Tallahassee, Florida.